jonyschuk/yahoo_fantasy_football_23/README.md

     python get_game.py

+It's in the json that's printed.
 Pop that mug into your config file.
 - Change line 1
 - Also change line 3. the First Three numbers of 414.l.XXXXX Also in your config file upate the league ID only